 - Is this a one-time trip this year or will they take additional trips?

-- Are they only looking for emergency medical coverage – any other needs?
+- Are they only looking for emergency medical coverage?
+Any other needs?

 - Their acknowledgement that they have answered all questions on the medical questionnaire honestly and truthfully will be requested.

 What if you are in Florida and decide to add on a cruise?
-Check your policy with your provider, most of this will be covered unless there are a Canadian travel advisory.
+Check your policy with your provider; most of this will be covered unless there is a Canadian travel advisory.
 An insurance company may not be able to arrange access in a location where there is a travel advisory in effect.
 Check the latest advisories here.
 It is worth noting many insurance providers exclude coverage for injuries as a result of war or terrorism.

-Chris Bradbury adds this advice:
+Bradbury added this advice:

 - Pay careful attention to terms and definitions.